 2. Be polite: If you don’t like my personal style, believe I own too many shoes, or think my support of bodily diversity in the media is ridiculous, that’s completely fine.
 Already Pretty is a place of dialogue, and I welcome opinions contrary to my own.
 However, if you’re writing to me to request free, personalized advice, don’t tell me all the things you’d change about me or my blog.
 Be polite, be gracious, and I’ll respond in kind.

-3. Be patient: In addition to writing Already Pretty, tending my contests blog, contributing to Strong, Sexy & Stylish, and writing for the StarTribune and Huffington Post, I also have style consultation clients, press demands, speaking engagements, and … well, a life.
+3. Be patient: In addition to writing Already Pretty, working at Corset, doing my weekly TV spot, and writing for the StarTribune and Huffington Post, I also have style consultation clients, press demands, speaking engagements, and … well, a life.
 I promise I’ll get to your question just as quickly as I can!

 4. Understand that I have limits: If you are feeling lost stylistically and want me to help you find your way, I can totally do that.
 For a fee, that is.
 Please be aware that single-issue questions, or questions that I might be able to turn into a blog post, are always welcome.
 But I do online makeovers, and if your query is extremely broad or deeply personal and requires more than an e-mail or two to resolve, I need to charge you.
 But don’t fret!
 I’ll tell you upfront if your question is one that falls under online style consultations.
 I’d never try to put one over on yas.